bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/career/web-interview.md

 ---

 - `undefined` means a variable has not been declared, or has been declared but has not yet been assigned a value
+-
 - `null` is an assignment value that means "no value"
+-

--   Javascript sets unassigned variables with a default value of `undefined`
+- Javascript sets unassigned variables with a defau
+-
 - Javascript never sets a value to `null`.
-It is used by programmers to indicate that a `var` has no value.
+It is used by programmers to indicate that a
+-
 - `undefined` is not valid in JSON while `null` is
+-
 -   `undefined` typeof is `undefined`

 -   `null` typeof is an `object`.
 [Why?](http://www.2ality.com/2013/10/typeof-null.html)